sutoiku/puffin/docs/Logs.md

 ## Serialization

-Logs are serialized using an [Iceberg table](https://iceberg.apache.org/spec/).
+Logs are serialized using an [Iceberg table](https://iceberg.apache.org/spec/) managed by the Spark cluster.

+**Note**: The serialization of logs will not use the query engine, therefore will still work even when the query engine does not.